Belsnikel/svelte-todo/README.md

-# This repo is simple svelte todo
+# This repo is simple svelte todo list